-- The Festival of Lights in Historic Placerville is an annual family-friendly tradition that’s a wonderful way to kick off the holiday season!
-Sponsored by the Placerville Downtown Association, the traditional festivities will close Historic Main Street and feature music, entertainment, visits with Santa, and MUCH more at various locations up and down Main Street.
-The tree lighting is at 6 pm at the Courthouse.
+The Festival of Lights in Historic Placerville is an annual family-friendly tradition that’s a great way to kick off the holiday season!
+Sponsored by the Placerville Downtown Association, the old-fashioned festivities will close Historic Main Street and feature music, entertainment, visits with Santa, and more at various locations up and down Main Street.
+The tree lighting at 6 pm at the Courthouse.

-- Pack a picnic lunch (turkey leftovers optional) and head to the Gold Bug Mine and Park.
-This real gold mine, situated on 60 acres, is offering extended hours during Thanksgiving weekend.
+Pack a picnic lunch (turkey leftovers optional) and head to the Gold Bug Mine and Park.
+This genuine gold mine, situated on 60 acres, is offering extended hours during Thanksgiving weekend.
 Take a self-guided audio tour of Gold Bug Mine or walk off that extra helping of pie on the newly opened Deer Hollow Trail.
-Take the entertaining and educational self-guided walk that explores the park’s unique mining history and shows you how the landscape and natural habitats were altered in the quest for gold.
+This interesting and educational self-guided walk explores the park’s unique mining history and how the landscape and natural habitats were altered in the quest for gold.
 The stamp mill, museum and miner’s blacksmith shop will all be open as well.

 Gold Bug Mine – Open Friday, November 27 – Sunday, November 29 from 10 am to 4 pm.

 Kids and kids at heart will enjoy the El Dorado Western Railroad, the oldest railroad line west of the Mississippi River.
 Take a ride on a special “Long Run” operating from Shingle Springs Depot to El Dorado Station and returning to Shingle Springs Depot on Sunday, November 29.
 This unique train ride only happens four times a year!

 El Dorado Western Railroad – Open Sunday, November 29.
 To reserve your spot on the two-hour “Long Run” train ride call 530.626.8688.